 Grilled pineapple is a tasty accompaniment to baked ham, a delicious side dish with Caribbean-style chicken or pork and pairs well with sweet crepes and ice cream for a special dessert.

 Things You'll Need

-To grill the pineapples on skewers, cut the peeled, cored fruit into chunks instead of slices.
-Thread them loosely onto wooden skewers, leaving a little space between each piece of pineapple.
-Place the skewered fruit onto the preheated grill pan and put it into the oven.
-Grill for five minutes, and then turn the skewers and grill for five minutes more.
-Finally, turn them one more time, and grill for another five minutes.
+To grill the pineapple on skewers, cut the peeled, cored fruit into chunks and thread them onto wooden skewers, leaving a little space between each piece of pineapple.
+Place the skewers on a preheated grill pan and put it into the oven.

 Grill for 5 minutes, then turn the skewers and grill for 5 minutes more.
 Finally, turn them one more time, and grill for another 5 minutes.
 Try topping your grilled pineapple with more brown sugar, whipped cream, coconut or a little honey.